Dr Tom Howard

 Current Activities

-Tom also works in the Met Office College where he is particularly interested in the use of turntable demonstrations in the teaching of Geophysical Fluid Dynamics.
+Tom has also worked in the Met Office College where he introduced turntable demonstrations in the teaching of Geophysical Fluid Dynamics.

 Career Background